nodejs/node/doc/api/net.md

 ### socket.destroyed

-A Boolean value that indicates if the connection is destroyed or not.
+* {boolean} Indicates if the connection is destroyed or not.
 Once a connection is destroyed no further data can be transferred using it.

 ### socket.end([data][, encoding])
 <!-- YAML